KyoriPowered/adventure-docs/source/platform/bukkit.rst

 The Adventure platform implementation for Bukkit targets Paper, Spigot, and Bukkit for Minecraft 1.7.10 through 1.18.2.

-Add the artifact to your build file:
+To get started, add the artifact to your build file by first adding the repository:

-First, add the repository:

 .. tab-set::